 Boston is a big city.
 Here are some tips I’m glad I followed (or wish I had known!) on my trip.

-• Don’t rent a car.
+- Don’t rent a car.
 Unless you’re planning to take a day trip or are on a New England road trip, you don’t need a car in Boston.
-Typically, if you’re staying in the city, hotel parking is expensive and everything is within walking distance, anyway.
+Typically, if you’re staying in the city, hotel parking is expensive and everything is within walking distance.
 It’s also virtually impossible to drive or park in the city, so if you can, just skip the car!

-Boston, MA, is the perfect place for a jam-packed vacation full of sightseeing, great dining experiences, plenty of history, and lots of fun things to do!
+Boston is the perfect place for a jam-packed vacation full of sightseeing, great dining experiences, plenty of history, and lots of fun things to do!
 Which of the best things to do in Boston would be at the top of your list?
-Let me know in the comments below!

-Pin the Best Things in Boston, MA, for Your Trip to the City!
+Save the Best Things to Do in Boston for Your Upcoming Trip to New England

 Read More